charleshoots/NoiseCut/README.md

 Paper: https://pubs.geoscienceworld.org/ssa/srl/article/92/6/3668/606262/Volcanic-Tremor-Extraction-and-Earthquake

+Note: This repository is my (Charles Hoots) branch of the original author's (Zali) code with a few low-level tweaks and quality of life improvements but the implementation and credit goes to them.

 ## Usage example
 After installing the package to denoise a signal, you can use the following code.
 Outputs are the denoised signal and a figure showing the spectrogram of the input signal, the separated noise, and the denoised signal in the frequency range of [0-1] Hz.

 import noisecut
 import obspy

 ```
 st = obspy.read('file_name')